Chart Color Schemes

 The level of general health in Blacktown (North) - Marayong is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

+Approximately 50% of residents (~10,553 people) have private health cover, lower than the national average of 55.3%.
 The most prevalent medical conditions are arthritis (6.5%) and asthma (6.4%).
 About 73.7% of residents report no medical ailments, similar to Greater Sydney's 73.6%.
-The area has a higher proportion of seniors aged 65 and over at 14.7% (3,129 people).
-Health outcomes among seniors require more attention than the broader population.
+Residents aged 65 and over comprise 14.7% (3,129 people) of the population, with health outcomes among seniors requiring more attention than those in the broader population.

 Frequently Asked Questions - Health